getsentry/sentry-build-academy-guide/README.md

 # Sentry Build Workshop Guide

-This repository contains the documentation and guide for the Sentry Build workshop, built using [Astro Starlight](https://starlight.astro.build).
+This repository contains the documentation and guide for the **Fullstack Performance and Debugging** workshop, built using [Astro Starlight](https://starlight.astro.build).

 ## About the Workshop

-Sentry Build is a hands-on workshop that teaches developers how to integrate Sentry into **Laravel and React** applications using a sample project called "Unborked".
+Sentry Build is a comprehensive hands-on workshop that teaches developers how to implement complete observability in **Vite + React frontend** and **Bun backend** JavaScript applications.
 The workshop covers:

-- Getting started with the Unborked Laravel/React project
+- Setting up distributed tracing across fullstack JavaScript applications
+- Implementing custom metrics and performance monitoring
-- Installing and configuring Sentry for Laravel
+- Instrumenting databases, queues, and caches for complete visibility
-- Debugging performance issues using Sentry Tracing and the Laravel Framework View
-- Identifying and fixing application errors
+- Creating actionable alerts and dashboards
-- Understanding core Sentry features like Error Monitoring, Performance Monitoring, and Replays in the context of a full-stack application.
+- Using Sentry's visualization tools for debugging and optimization
+- Best practices for production-ready observability

 ## Workshop Content

-The workshop content, driven by the documentation site, covers modules like:

-1.  **Code Breaks...
-So What Now** - Introduction to the "Unborked" application.
-2.  **Install Sentry!** - Installation and initial Sentry configuration for Laravel.
-3.  **Why...so...slow?!** - Using Sentry Tracing to debug backend performance issues.
-4.  **A store that can't checkout** - Investigating and fixing frontend/backend errors affecting functionality.
-5.  **Error undefined; but maybe not anymore?** - Further debugging techniques with Sentry.
+The workshop content is organized into 4 comprehensive modules:

+1. **Getting Started with Tracing and Logs** - Set up Sentry tracing and logging in your Vite frontend and Bun backend application.
+2. **Instrumenting Span Attributes, Metrics, and Alerts** - Learn to add custom spans, attributes, and metrics to track your application's behavior.
+3. **Tracing Database, Queues, and Caches** - Instrument database queries, background jobs, and caching layers for complete visibility.
+4. **Visualizing Traces in Sentry** - Master Sentry's trace visualization tools to debug performance issues and optimize your application.

 ## Running the Documentation Locally